-- 4.4 People Support Services Performance Indicators - 4.4.1 The performance indicators for the following areas demonstrate performance is within the tolerance levels (green): - PI 16 The number of female uniformed staff. - PI 17 The percentage of all staff from ethnic minority communities. - 4.4.2 The performance indicator for the following area demonstrates under performance against the tolerance levels (red): - PI 15 The percentage of employees that have disclosed their disabled status. - PI 18 The average number of working days/shifts lost due to sickness - uniformed employees. - PI 19 the average number of working days/shifts lost due to sickness (non-uniformed and Fire Control staff). - PI 20 The average number of working days/shifts lost due to sickness - all staff. - 4.5 Safety, Health and Environment Performance Indicators - 4.5.1 The performance indicators for the following areas indicate over performance against the tolerance levels (blue): - PI 22 The total number of RIDDOR injuries. - PI 24 To reduce the gas use of Fire Authority premises. - PI 25 To reduce the electricity use of Fire Authority premises. - 4.5.2 The performance indicator for the following area indicates performance within the tolerance levels (green): - PI 21 The total number of injurie.s - 4.5.3 PI 23 To reduce the Fire Authority's carbon emissions, is reported on an annual basis. - 4.6 Strategic Objectives
+- 4.4 People Support Services Performance Indicators - 4.4.1 The performance indicators for the following areas demonstrate performance is within the tolerance levels (green): - PI 16 The number of female uniformed staff. - PI 17 The percentage of all staff from ethnic minority communities. - 4.4.2 The performance indicator for the following areas demonstrate under performance against the tolerance levels (red): - PI 15 The percentage of employees that have disclosed their disabled status. - PI 18 The average number of working days/shifts lost due to sickness - uniformed employees. - PI 19 the average number of working days/shifts lost due to sickness (non-uniformed and Fire Control staff). - PI 20 The average number of working days/shifts lost due to sickness - all staff. - 4.5 Safety, Health and Environment Performance Indicators - 4.5.1 The performance indicators for the following areas indicate over performance against the tolerance levels (blue): - PI 22 The total number of RIDDOR injuries. - PI 23 To reduce the Fire Authority's carbon emissions. - PI 24 To reduce the gas use of Fire Authority premises. - PI 25 To reduce the electricity use of Fire Authority premises. - 4.5.2 The performance indicator for the following area indicates performance within the tolerance levels (green): - PI 21 The total number of injuries - 4.6 Strategic Objectives - 4.6.1 The Corporate Action Plan for Response currently indicates over performance against the tolerance levels (blue).

-- 4.6.1 The Corporate Action Plan for Response currently indicates over performance against the tolerance levels (blue). - 4.6.2 The Corporate Action Plans for Prevention and Protection currently indicate performance within the tolerance levels (green).
+4.6.2 The Corporate Action Plans for Prevention and Protection currently indicate performance within the tolerance levels (green).